techieeliot/michael-scott-paper/README.md

 <img width="893" alt="Screen Shot 2022-01-28 at 10 09 14 AM" src="https://user-images.githubusercontent.com/19453294/151581420-e55a5657-4a72-4a15-a6c0-7ad8dc287ed5.png">

-In my processes, I was created issues to keep me on track that I would make pull requests against.
+In my processes, I created issues to keep me on track that I would make pull requests against.
 This methodology helped me draft pull requests with multiple small commits.
 As I pushed code to the draft pull request, then I would see whether deployment tests passed the Netlify checks and a deployment was successfully compiled in a staging environment preview url.
 I did not include any integration or unit testing in the code, so at a minimum I smoke tested in staging before promoting the pull request to the main branch.
 A deployment to production was configured when merging or pushing to main.

 <img width="687" alt="Screen Shot 2022-01-28 at 10 03 56 AM" src="https://user-images.githubusercontent.com/19453294/151580535-76333790-92f1-4d84-bc6a-43efebd6312b.png">
 <br />